 The problem doesn’t just lie with the female, it has been found that men are responsible 40 % of the time for fertility not occurring.
 As modern medicine has developed at set of technical solutions for assisting infertile couples in getting pregnant, complementary medicine can also offer its own assistance in increasing male fertility and sperm count.

 It is important to have a complete health check prior to visiting a Naturopath to rule out any underlying health issues, this will help immensely with your Naturopathic Treatments.

 So now we will take a look at what you can do naturally everyday to improve your chances of becoming a father.

 How to Improve your Sperm Count

-The average sperm count is between 120 and 350 million per cubic centimeter.
-A low sperm count is below 40 million per cubic centimeter.
+The average sperm count is between 120 and 350 million per cubic centimetre.
+A low sperm count is below 40 million per cubic centimetre.
 Low sperm counts or poor sperm motility may be due to environmental toxins such as chemicals, radiation, drugs, heavy metal exposure, cigarette smoking, excessive alcohol use, street drug use and pollution.

 Heat can also reduce sperm production.
 Hot baths, sitting for long periods of time and tight-fitting underwear that constricts the testes can all elevate temperatures long enough to suppress sperm production.